OCI Architect Associate

 Now coming back to the OCI Architect Associate Exam.
 First of all, you should read Mukesh Sharma’s blog that covers all the topics that you might be asked in the real exam.
 It has a very good summary and excellent preparation notes of all the topics covered in the Oracle videos.
 This blog covers tips on some questions that you might see in your exam.
 Please note that this is based on my memory and you might see different topics in your exam.
-The exam is 105minutes long and it has 66 questions.
-The official oracle university course is 9hours 40mins long and I must confess that I watched it at 1.5X speed.
+The OCI Architect Associate exam is 105 minutes long and it has 66 questions.
+The official oracle university course is 9 hours 40 mins long and I must confess that I watched it at 1.5X speed.

-So, in a random order, here are the tips on few items that I had in my exam:
+So, in a random order, here are the tips on a few items that I had in my OCI Architect Associate exam:

 - First of all, it is a must that you go through the original Oracle videos by Rohit Rahi.
 You do not need any other video content.
 Oracle University official videos are more than enough.

 - If you haven’t created your OCI account, please do so.
 Oracle will give you $300 and a free one-month trial.
 Use it at your own discretion and remember to tear down the environment once you have practiced enough.
 I got a couple of items on debugging what could be wrong when the instance is not getting traffic from the internet.
 Know that Instance cannot communicate with another instance in the same subnet until you permit them to.
 So, it is important to familiarize yourself with IGW, Route Tables, Security List, NSG to name a few.
 I didn’t get any question on port except for one which talked about port 22 for SSH.

 - Remember to at least do one round of provisioning a running environment.
 I believe the videos could be improved in how others can create their own environment by providing custom scripts and walking through them.
 I’ve seen people struggle between using OS if they have to SSH into the instance as the setup might differ from Windows vs Mac.